Get ready for better sketches with iPad Pro and Concepts app!

-And as you can see, what we can do as a rule so is skip fast, try fast and skip fast.
+As you can see, what we can do as a rule is skip fast, try fast, and skip fast.
 For example, the box that we have just drawn below before is that if you don’t feel inspired by just give it up and go to the next one.

-And for example, for this one, I’m going to just start with the Cylinder base, and then I got expanded and then I go to the details.
-And then I do something which is more intricate in more complexity inside.
+For example, for this one, I’m going to just start with the Cylinder base, and then I got expanded and then I go to the details.
+And then I do something which is more intricate in more complex inside.

-And this is why it’s important for you guys to end whenever your draw to keep the focus on your construction lines and also play once again with the good variety of pen pressure as well so he has a prism base.
-So I invite you to try with some different bases, some rectangles or some cylinders on the prism and so on.
+And this is why it’s important for you guys to end whenever you draw to keep the focus on your construction lines and also play once again with a good variety of pen pressure as well so he has a prism base.
+So I invite you to try with some different bases, some rectangles or some cylinders on the prism, and so on.

-And this is how like you’re going to help you guys to train your focus whenever you’re drawing your, your mechanical pieces, for example, on your product designs.
+And this is how you’re going to help you guys to train your focus whenever you’re drawing, your mechanical pieces, for example, on your product designs.

 So it is just like taking it as a game that would say, like what I discover right here on this concept app is fat.

-Maybe I should have played with something which is much thinner for the light because it’s starting to be quite overwhelming or maybe as a jurist kicked into a bigger sketch maybe.
+Maybe I should have played with something which is much thinner for the light because it’s starting to be quite overwhelming or maybe as a jurist kicked into a bigger sketch.
 But it’s going to be better next time.

-And this is what you need to remember is that the more you practice why we do mistakes and the more you will iterate into better and better.
+And this is what you need to remember: the more you practice why we make mistakes the more you will iterate into better and better.

 Alright, so this is quite busy overall.
 But it has been a very fun session of drawing right here which has been completed in 45 minutes.